rhymeyang/Se/docs/308B/BusinessResilience.md

 A simulation can also go a few steps further.
 For instance, the simulation can take place at an established emergency operations center, the same place where emergency command and control would operate in a real disaster.
 Also, the facilitator could change some of the participants’ roles to simulate the real absence of certain key personnel to see how remaining personnel might conduct themselves in a real emergency.

+> **TIP**
+>
-> **TIP** The facilitator of a simulation is limited only by his or her own imagination when organizing a simulation.
+> The facilitator of a simulation is limited only by his or her own imagination when organizing a simulation.
 One important fact to remember, though, is that a simulation does not actually affect any live or DR systems—it’s all as pretend as the make-believe cardboard televisions and computers in furniture stores.

-- **Parallel Test**
-  - A _parallel test_ is an actual test of disaster recovery and/or business continuity response plans and their supporting IT systems.
+**Parallel Test**<br/>A _parallel test_ is an actual test of disaster recovery and/or business continuity response plans and their supporting IT systems.
 The purpose of a parallel test is to evaluate the ability of personnel to follow directives in emergency response plans—to set up the actual DR business processing or data processing capability.
 In a parallel test, personnel set up the IT systems that would be used in an actual disaster and operate those IT systems with real business transactions to determine whether the IT systems correctly perform the processing.

 The outcome of a parallel test is threefold: